alexziskind1/nativescript-observable-subscribe/README.md

 require( "./node_modules/nativescript-observable-subscribe/observablesubscribe" );
 ```

-Once you have required the module in your code, it will execute and add the subscribe function to observable.
+Once you have required the module in your code, it will execute and add the subscribe/unsubscribe functions to observable.
 You will be able to start using it to get notified of property changes like this:

 ```
 // viewmodel.js
 	...
     var mainViewModel = new HelloWorldModel();
 	var counterPropName = 'counter';